01-edu/public/subjects/generics_list/README.md

 ## generics_list

 ### Instructions

-Create a linked list of generic values with the following methods.
+Create a generic linked list with the following methods:

 - `new`: returns a new empty list.
 - `push`: adds an element to the beginning of the list.